 My first poem, War of Voices, was awarded a place in 2020 and published in Mingled Voices 5.
 You can hear me reading it on VYP here.
 Thank you, Proverse!
 You have made me very happy.

-Hong Kong has certainly experienced its fair share of changes over the past few years.
 The story behind this year’s HKWC anthology, A Book of Changes, has been a lot more dramatic than anything you are likely to read inside!
 Hats off to the editors who have somehow kept their sanity.
-My short story is a bit of a departure from the usual stuff I write and I am excited to see it in print when it’s published in March 2023 and launched at the 2023 Hong Kong International Lit Fest.
+My dystopian short story, Toot, is a bit of a departure from the usual stuff I write and I am excited to see it in print!
+The anthology will launch at the 2023 Hong Kong International Lit Fest March 2023 but be uploaded to Amazon shortly before.
 Sneak peak of the cover art below!

-Also launching in March 2023 is the Women in Publishing Society‘s anthology Imprint 21.
-The launch will be held at the Foreign Correspondents Club.
-A couple of my humorous short stories are buried deep inside, like splinters of smashed Heiniken bottles nestled amongst precious emeralds.
+Also launching in March 2023 is the Women in Publishing Society‘s anthology Imprint 21, which will be held at the Foreign Correspondents Club.
+A couple of my humorous short stories are buried deep inside, like splinters of smashed Heiniken bottles nestled amongst precious emeralds…